siribirkeland/siribirkeland.github.io/_pages/talks.md

 ### Lise Grønnerød Huseby, PhD student

 ![Lise Huseby](/images/Lise_resized4.jpeg)

-Lise is interested in the genetic basis of pla
+Lise is interested in the genetic basis of plant speciation and aims to test the snowball theory for the rate of evolution of hybrid incompatibilities in *Arabidopsis lyrata*.

 **E-mail:** [l.g.huseby@nhm.uio.no](mailto:l.g.huseby@nhm.uio.no)